-With the number of free places in the Hudson Valley, it can be tempting to not patron the places with an admission fee, but these places are well worth the price of admission.
+With so many free places in the Hudson Valley, it can be tempting to not patron the places that charge an admission fee, but these places are well worth the price of admission.
 Popular places include:

 Tip #24: Some Historical Sites to Visit

-The Hudson Valley is so full of history that a visit cannot be made without visiting some of the world-famous Historical Sites, such as:
+The Hudson Valley is so full of history that a trip to the region cannot be made without visiting some of the World-Famous Historical Sites, such as:

 - Washington’s Headquarters in Newburgh